-The Creativity Centre Educational Trust (CCET) is a UK registered charity which was set up in 2000 to widen access to creativity education and development.
-Creativity in this sense is about enabling people to think and behave in more innovative ways so that they can find new or improved ways of dealing with challenges as well as developing the skills they need to create new opportunities for themselves and others.
+The Creativity Centre Educational Trust (CCET) is a UK charity set up by Dr Marilyn and Caroline Fryer to widen access to creativity education and development.
+Creativity in this sense is about enabling people to think and act in more innovative ways so that they can find new or improved ways of dealing with challenges as well as developing the skills to create new opportunities for themselves and others.

-The charity is overseen by its Board of Trustees: Dr Richard Perkin, Sally Bassett, Coll Bell, Dr Lynda Foster, Wesley Zepherin and Paul Scofield.
-Dr Marilyn Fryer is the charity’s chief executive, a post which was previously held by Caroline Fryer Bolingbroke for many years.
+The charity is overseen by its Board of Trustees: Sally Bassett (Chair), Dr Richard Perkin, Coll Bell, Alison Milner and Iain Burns.
+Dr Marilyn Fryer is the charity’s chief executive.
 Dr M K Raina is the charity’s external advisor, succeeding the late Dr Morris I Stein and Dr E Paul Torrance.

 The Charity's Mission